mdeguzis/SteamOS-Tools/README.md

 Please take time to read the [disclaimer](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/alchemist/disclaimer.md).

-## Wiki
+## Wiki and FAQ

 Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki), located to your right in this repository for all supplemental information and instructions.
+A direct link to the FAQ is [here](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/FAQ)

 ## Usage